 Uncover the cause of your digestive symptoms

 Do you need to plan your day around having access to the nearest toilet?
-Unfortunately, this major lifestyle common with more and more people suffering from bowel issues such as Irritable Bowel Syndrome (IBS).
+Unfortunately, this major lifestyle need is common with more and more people suffering from bowel issues such as Irritable Bowel Syndrome (IBS).

-Irritable bowel syndrome (IBS) is the diagnosis given to someone with gut symptoms where no cause can be found.
+Irritable Bowel Syndrome (IBS) is the diagnosis given to someone with gut symptoms, where no cause can be found.

 Common symptoms include:

 - constipation and/or diarrhoea

 - numerous food intolerances

 You may have been told that there is no known cause, you will likely have the condition for life and will have to learn to live with it, but this is rarely the case.